iagoleal/iagoleal.github.io/content/posts/fft-hylo.md

 where the new coefficients $y_k$ are defined as
 $$ y_k = \sum_{t=0}^{N-1} x_t \cdot e^{-{2\pi i \over N}t k}.$$

-[^coefs-zero]: In this context, life gets much easier if the our vectors are zero-indexed.
+[^coefs-zero]: In this context, life gets much easier if our vectors are zero-indexed.

 We have our first formula, time to implement it in Haskell!
 Let's begin by importing the libraries we will need.